 As shown in Figure 2-1 and Figure 2-2, PJM's two-year transmission planning cycle includes an 18-month reliability cycle, a 24-month and two 12-month market-efficiency cycles.
 The 18-month reliability cycle, initiated annually, overlaps with the previous 18-month cycle and includes the full set of NERC reliability analysis.
+The 24-month market-efficiency cycle, initiated every even year, includes analysis to identify upgrades that could relieve economic constraints.
 The 12-month market-efficiency cycle determines any economic benefits of advancing the in-service date of the previous cycle's approved reliability upgrades, and if determined as beneficial, may result in earlier timing of previously approved reliability projects.
 The two-year cycle also includes analysis of a longer planning horizon for both reliability and market-efficiency needs.
-A long-term proposal window solicits project proposals for identified reliability issues that may require longer implementation timelines, if any, and for identified, projected congestion issues.
+A long-term proposal window solicits project proposals for identified reliability issues that may require longer implementation timelines, if any, and for identified projected congestion issues.
 In practice, most of the reliability planning occurs in the 18-month cycle of criteria evaluations.
 Interregional projects may be identified as such and presented in any PJM proposal window; however, the long-term window of the two-year cycle is likely to be the most realistic option for coordinating with the schedules of neighboring regions.